ruudk/tailbox/README.md

 When the program completes, the output is discarded.
 When the program fails, the whole output is printed.

+Tailbox can be used to integrate into other scripts and improve their output.

 ## Installation

 ```bash